Posted by Taylor Armerding on September 4, 2018

 Taylor Armerding, Synopsys Software Integrity Group senior strategist, gives you the scoop on application security and insecurity in this week’s Security Mashup.

 Fixing the CVE program, your personal data has already “checked out,” and it even “may potentially” have taken flight.
-Watch this week’s episode below to see why these stories are trending.
+Watch this week’s episode below to see why these stories are trending or read the transcript below.

 via Catalin Cimpanu, BleepingComputer: Almost 20 years ago, in 1999, a great idea came into being with the creation of the Common Vulnerabilities and Exposures (CVE) List.
 The idea behind the CVE program was this: Everybody who found an exploitable flaw or bug in software or firmware would notify a single organization (the nonprofit, federally funded MITRE Corp.).
 That organization would assign the vulnerability an identification number and maintain a database containing relevant info about all known vulnerabilities.
 It’s like crowdsourcing security.
 But cyber security today is not like it was in the early days of the CVE program.
 Watch this segment to learn why it’s trending.